VisualNeuroscience-UH/CxSystem/docs/developerguide.rst

 Adding parameters
 ------------------

 The parameters of the Model & Network configuration file are defined and deployed in the main module, i.e. CxSystem.py.
-There are two steps to add a new parameters:
+There are two steps to add a new parameter:

 * **Defining a function:**